Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 | On-site assessment | At start | $250 (non-refundable) | Trivial — but it’s the first dollar, and it’s non-refundable. |

-| Contract signing | After you sign the all-in contract | 10% of unit contract | You’re committing real money before any lender draw exists. |
+| Contract signing | After you sign the all-in contract | 10% of Unit Contract | You’re committing real money before any lender draw exists. |

-| Manufacturing begins | ~1 month later | 40% of unit contract | The factory wants 50% total — and nothing is on your lot yet. |
+| Manufacturing begins | ~1 month later | 40% of Unit Contract | The factory now wants 50% total — and nothing is on your lot yet. |

-| Manufacturing completed | ~4 months later | Final 50% of unit contract | The entire unit is now paid for, still sitting in the factory. |
+| Manufacturing completed | ~4 months later | Final 50% of Unit Contract | The entire unit is now paid for — still sitting in the factory. |

-| Ready for installation | ~2 weeks later | 50% of site-work contract | Now site work begins — the part lenders are comfortable funding. |
+| Ready for installation | ~2 weeks later | 50% of Site Work Contract | Now site work begins — the part lenders are comfortable funding. |

-| Project completion | ~2 weeks later | Final 50% of site-work contract | Certificate of occupancy issued; the ADU is ready for use. |
+| Project completion | ~2 weeks later | Final 50% of Site Work Contract | Certificate of occupancy issued; the ADU is ready to use. |

-Source: Abodu published payment schedule (abodu.com/pricing), verified .
+Source: Abodu published payment schedule (abodu.com/pricing), verified May 31, 2026.
 Schedules vary by manufacturer — treat this as a representative example, not a universal rule.

-Why this is a documented industry pattern
+Why this is a documented industry pattern, not one company’s quirk

 The three clean ways out of the trap